Strategic Partnerships in Healthcare: Physician Owned Hospitals & Not-for-Profit Health System

 The market has demonstrated there is significant strategic value in partnering with physician-owned and led organizations.
 Approximately 20% of all physician- owned acute care / specialty hospitals have partnered with a not-for-profit health system.
 An additional 30% of physician-owned hospitals have partnered with a for-profit corporate operator (e.g., Surgery Partners, USPI, SCA).
 These partnerships allow for alignment with independent physicians that may otherwise have been resistant to other arrangements, such as full employment with a local health system.

 There are approximately 120-130 surgical / acute care hospitals that have some physician ownership, and of those, just over half are truly independent.
 The remaining hospitals are involved in a joint venture partnership with a local health system, a corporate operator (e.g., Surgery Partners, USPI, SCA, MFC), or both.
 These transactions often take the form of a partial acquisition that ultimately creates a joint venture.
 This allows for retiring physicians to realize liquidity at a higher valuation while providing an opportunity for young partner physicians to continue to participate as leaders within the organization and maintain or increase ownership.

-Looking for a more in-depth analysis of healthcare and life science industry markets?
+Looking for a more in-depth analysis of the healthcare and life sciences markets?

-If you are interested in discussing the current state of the M&A and capital markets within the Healthcare and Life Science market, please contact us using the form provided below.
+If you are interested in discussing the current state of M&A within the Healthcare and Life Sciences market, please contact us using the form provided below.
 We welcome the opportunity to learn how we can assist you in navigating today’s dynamic M&A environment and to help you maximize your strategic objectives.
-Our healthcare and life science investment banking team has deep understanding of the strategic, financial, and operational factors impacting middle market companies and has a long track record of success in representing companies in M&A advisory.
+Our healthcare and life science investment banking team has a deep understanding of the strategic, financial, and operational factors impacting middle market companies and has a long track record of success in representing companies in M&A advisory.